iRNA-COSI/APAeval/utils/README.md

 ### Filter assessment json (NO Docker)

-**Description:** Filter a summary workflow output json file, i.e. remove objects that belong to specified metrics or challenges.
+**Description:** Filter a benchmarking workflow output json file, i.e. remove objects that belong to specified metrics or challenges.
 Parts of metric- or challenge names can be specified and all objects (participant, assessment, aggregation, manifest-like) containing those metrics or challenges are removed.

 **Subdirectory name**: `filter_jsons`